DeadLector/TchicX-Modpack/.github/ISSUE_TEMPLATE/mod_request.md

 ---

 ## Mod Details
-- Mod Name: [Enter the name of the mod]
+- Mod Name:
-- Mod Link: [Provide a link to the mod's page (e.g., CurseForge, GitHub)]
+- Mod Link:

 ## Reason for Update
 [Provide a detailed explanation of why you think this mod should be updated in the modpack.]